jean/guillotina/docs/source/training/extending/utilities.md

 # Async Utilities

-An async utility is a utility that run persistently on the asyncio event loop.
+An async utility is a utility that runs persistently on the asyncio event loop.
-It is useful for long running tasks.
+It is useful for long-running tasks.

 For our training, we're going to use an async utility with a queue to send messages to logged in users.